Five Celebs Who Made Terrible Money Decisions

 But never fear financial wisdom seeker, I, the Guru, am here to stop you following in their footsteps and ending up as a financial flop.

 Despite having an estimated net worth of a mind-boggling $36 million in 2014, Kim Basinger filed for bankruptcy in the 90s after she pulled out of a film role (for there being too many nude scenes) costing her $3.8 million after the film company sued her.
-Luckily she had already bought a small town, Braselton in Georgia, which she was forced to sell for $20 million dollars, cushioning the blow…phew.
+She had also bought a small town, Braselton in Georgia, for $20 million dollars, which later sold for just $1m.
+Hmm….

 My advice: “Make sure you have a backup plan so that even the most unforeseen financial challenge is not a complete catastrophe.
 You might not own a town, even a small one, that you can sell for emergency Spon-doolies but making sure you have some savings squirreled away can give you a little bit of a buffer should the worst happen and you find yourself having to shell out a wad of cash.”